-Explanation Players are supposed to do their best to provide a comprehensive explanation of the possible meaning(s) of a bid.
+Convention Card The Convention Card shall give a good picture of the partnership agreements and possible meaning(s) of a bid.
 Conclusions to be drawn from the auction are to be included in the explanation.
 Vacuous statements such as 'The call means nothing at all' or 'Partner calls if he/she feels to' are not accepted for other calls than Pass.
-If such a meaningless explanation is given and no correction is made there will be a penalty for using a prohibited bid, see Section 3.6.
+If such a meaningless explanation is given and no correction is made there will be a bid is considered as a Vacuous statement.